SS Rotterdam: Restoration and hotel opening

 Rotterdam as she is today, permanently moored as a hotel and museum.

 On 12 July 2004, Rembrandt arrived at Gibraltar, for asbestos encapsulation and removal work, which was performed by the UK-based Cuddy Group.
 From there, she traveled to Cadiz, where her hull was repainted its original Holland America grey, and her name was returned to the original Rotterdam.
 She then moved on to first Poland and then Germany for final restoration.
 She returned to the city of Rotterdam on 8 August 2008.

+Rotterdam, from astern, with RMS Queen Mary 2's bow in the foreground.

-The vessel opened to the public on 15 February 2010 as a combination museum/hotel and school for vocational training.
+The vessel opened to the public on 15 February 2010 as a combination hotel and museum.
 On 12 June 2013, she was sold to WestCord Hotels, which also owns the Hotel New York located in the former Holland America Line headquarters building in Rotterdam.

 Rotterdam is the last remaining ex-Premier Cruise Line vessel still afloat, the former Starship Atlantic was scrapped in 2018.